sercankulcu/sercankulcu.github.io/_thoughts/do-not-judge-people-who-leave-without-saying-goodbye.md

 If they will not explain themselves, I will explain them for them.

 The problem is that invented certainty can keep the relationship psychologically active long after the person is gone.
-We replay scenes, reinterpret messages, build motives, test theories against evidence that cannot answer back.
+We replay scenes, reinterpret messages, build motives, and test theories against evidence that cannot answer back.

 At some point, the search for closure can become another form of attachment.